jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-15-Captain story.md

 Far beyond us

 (Eb-Bb-C-Eb-F)
-Can't phone home
+Can't call home
 Can't bridge the distance
 So much life
 Gone in an instant
-Wish we could have had just
+Wish we could have
-One more moment
+Has just one more
 One more moment
 One more moment